colinyjchung/jinnzhong/content/posts/20170325-whats-needed-to-get-started.md

 author = "Jinn Zhong"
-title = "What's Needed to Get Started" date = "2017-03-25" description = "What do I need to start a story?"
+title = "What's Needed to Get Started" date = "2017-03-25" description = "What do I need to start a story?" tags = [
+    "Story Analysis",
+    "Craft of Writing",
+    "Creative Process",
+]
 +++

 The protagonist must be doing something interesting with their own goal and conflict already.